AdelKS/LinuxGamingGuide/README.md

 ## X11/Wayland

 I use only X11 for now, and works nicely.
 Wayland is not as good as X11 for now, for gaming (the desktop smoothness is better than x11 though, with AMD GPUs), except if you want to try a custom wine with Wayland patches: https://github.com/varmd/wine-wayland.
 I am unable to run Overwatch with it yet.
+In terms of input lag LXDE seems to be better for me than Gnome.
+Feel free to try for yourself!

 ## Performance overlays